Gangs in the United States: Postwar growth and change: 1940–1990

 Black gangs of Los Angeles began forming into territorial-based groups by the early 1970s, and two federations of black gangs, the Bloods and the Crips, emerged during that period.
 The practice of allying local street gangs together into federated alliances began during the 1960s and expanded rapidly across the United States during the 1970s and 1980s.
-Out of the prison system of Illinois came two gang alliances by the late 1970s: the Folk Nation and the People Nation alliances.
+Out of the prison system of Illinois came two gang alliances by the late 1970s, the Folk Nation and the People Nation.
 These two alliances included a variety of white, black, and Hispanic gangs and claimed territory in and around Chicago and other Midwestern cities.
 Another of these federated alliances were the Latin Kings, originally a Chicago-based Latino gang.
 In the case of the West, nearly every major city in California reported gang activity by the mid-1970s, and often it was related to gangs affiliating themselves with the Bloods or Crips.